NoahSchipper/SchipperStatlines/README.md

 ## Notes

 This project is inspired by and modeled after stathead baseball's versus finder.
-Schipper Statlines is created for educational purposes
+Schipper Statlines is created for educational purposes.

-The code in app.py isn't the cleanest due to a time crunch before the fall semester starts.
-I will organize it if/when I find the time.

-The code for the player version of Schipper Statlines is still present in app.py despite it not being interactable so that viewers here can still look at that code.

-Some of the data fetching and reading in inside the player section has yet to be adjusted to postgres syntax from sqlite.

 © Noah Schipper.
 All rights reserved.